AgregoreWeb/agregore-ipfs-daemon/spec.md

 #### Response
 Resolves the IPNS key to an IPFS path, and then returns the same response as `/ipfs/`.
 Also supports resolving custom domains with [DNSLink](https://dnslink.io/).

+The header `X-IPFS-Path` is set to the URL path. `IPFS-Hash` is set to CID of the IPFS path provided, this may differ from the CID in the URL path.
+This allows for getting the CID of an IPNS path/key.

 ### POST `/ipns/<key>[/<path>]`